Monaca Docs

 • Remote build: Monaca Localkit allows you to build your app for various platforms with support from Monaca server.

 You are required to have a valid plan in order to use Monaca Localkit.
 Otherwise, Monaca Localkit will run in an evaluation mode for 30 days after the first login.
-Please refer to Monaca Subscription Plans for more details of each Monaca plan.
+Please refer to for more details of each Monaca plan.

 Please note that Monaca Backend as well as Push Notification are currently not available in the Monaca Localkit.